 In addition, the Department of Family and Community Medicine sends three other groups each year to Guatemala in July, November and February for two weeks in partnership with the non-governmental organization Wuqu Kawoq.
 During the trips, participants offer primary care in mobile clinics in villages throughout rural Guatemala.
 Patients receive follow up and specialty care as needed through Wuqu Kawoq.
 Residents from other programs are encouraged and welcome on the trips.
 Preparation for the trips is essential for the experience and is available through online learning modules.

-Interested individuals should contact the elective director Dr. Christy O'Dea or Maggie Hey.
+Interested individuals should contact the elective director Christy O'Dea or Maggie Hey.

 The Global Child Health Educational Program is designed to empower pediatric residents at the Cincinnati Children's Hospital to make a difference for all children, especially the poor and underserved.
 The program offers a structured international experience for all residents, as well as a Global Child Health Pathway for residents who are passionate about global health.
 There are three target sites, including the Navaho Reservation in the US, the Dominican Republic, and Malawi in southern Africa, although other sites are also available.
-Additional curricular offering are available, and interested individuals should contact the Program Director, Dr. Chuck Schubert, or the Program Coordinator, Cynthia Thompson.
+Interested individuals should contact the Global Health Center.

 For University of Cincinnati/Children’s Hospital Medical Center faculty involved in global health education, service, and research, consult the directory.